 Once I obtained my licence, it expanded my capabilities to develop our radio-tracking payload system, as I gained the ability to fly whenever necessary.
 With each new attachment or feature, I could easily conduct test flights in my local area, enabling rapid technological advancements.

 At first, I attended some remotely piloted aircraft clubs and tried flying at those locations.
 These clubs had pre-approved airspace and permitted flying activities.
 But given that my involvement was business-related and time-sensitive, I decided to explore alternative locations that offered both legal flying opportunities and the flexibility to suit my schedule.

 What drone do you fly mostly?
 What do you like or dislike?

 When it comes to the drones I operate, I typically fly the DJI Matrice 210 because we built the first attachment for our technology to suit this drone; but I also fly a smaller DJI Phantom drone.
 We now have a fleet of matrice drones for our technology as well as a Freefly Systems Astro, which I’m looking forward to flying more often in the future.

 The aspect of flying that I appreciate the most is the unique perspective it offers on the world, particularly on the natural world.
-Flying alters the way data is captured compared to ground-based collection, thereby influencing the insights derived from the data.
+Flying alters the way data is captured compared to the ground-based collection, thereby influencing the insights derived from the data.
 I also really love the ability to deploy a radio receiver in the air and maximise the chances of detecting signals in locations where ground-based reception is limited.
 This was, of course, the initial application for which I started using drones.
 Prior to this, I had never done any visual work with drones; I immediately delved into radio tracking, which constituted the majority of my work for several years.
 However, I also enjoy experimenting with aerial photography, utilising a camera to capture imagery when given the opportunity.